Set up remote access to your computer so you can use it from anywhere

 If you only need access to your files rather than to the whole computer, you can opt for a much easier setup.
 Several programs will happily sit on your main computer and upload your key files to the cloud, as well as letting you download those files to any other device.

 Apple bakes iCloud into macOS and iOS and also offers a basic client for Windows (at the moment, no Android app is available).
 Users get 5GB of space for free, and upgrades start at $0.99 a month for 50GB of data.
-Recent updates to iCloud mean you can now use it to sync and back up any files you’d like.
+You can use iCloud to sync and back up any files you’d like.

 Dropbox saw the potential of file syncing before either Apple or Microsoft, and it offers client apps for all the major desktop and mobile platforms.
 You only get 2GB of space for free, though.
-If you’re going to need more than that, then you’ll need to fork over $9.99 a month or $99.99 a year.
+If you’re going to need more than that, you’ll need to fork over $11.99 a month or $120 a year.

 Finally, Google Drive is available on Windows, macOS, Android, and iOS.
 While it focuses mainly on document editing in the cloud, it’s also a perfectly functional file-syncing service.
 You’ll get 15GB of space in the cloud (spread across all your Google products) for free, and upgrades start from $1.99 a month for 100GB.